Bug report #10937

 Also, the problem appeared on PostGIS 2.0 ("POSTGIS="2.0.1 r9979" GEOS="3.3.3-CAPI-1.7.4" PROJ="Rel.
 4.8.0, 6 March 2012" GDAL="GDAL 1.9.0, released 2011/12/29" LIBXML="2.7.8" TOPOLOGY RASTER")

-#4 Updated by Milos Kroulik about 6 years ago
+#4 Updated by Milos Kroulik over 6 years ago

 - % Done changed from 0 to 100